Leveraging graph neural networks and mobility data for COVID-19 forecasting: Conclusions

 \section{Conclusions}

-We investigate the interplay of window size and prediction horizons when forecasting time series of COVID-19 cases at the node level of mobility networks, exploring regression and classification of trends.
-As case studies, we used data from Brazil and China during the COVID-19 pandemic.
-Regarding Brazil, the mobility data consist of cities connected by their flow of vehicles during a regular week.
-For China, the links represent the rates of people moving from one city to another.
-Concerning neural architectures, we use GCRN \cite{gcrn} and GCLSTM \cite{gclstm}, combinations of Graph Convolutional Networks (GCNs) and Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) to predict time series at the node level.
-Both architectures are trained to perform regression and classification tasks.
-In the former, they predict the exact number of future cases per municipality.
-At the same time, in the latter, they determine whether a municipality is in an alert or stable state, considering a normalization per 100,000 inhabitants for a fairer comparison.
+The forecasting of city-level COVID-19 time series using mobility networks was investigated through regression and trend classification tasks.
+We adopted data from Brazil and China as case studies, representing distinct pandemic dynamics and mobility structures.
+We employed the GCRN \cite{gcrn} and GCLSTM \cite{gclstm} neural architectures, which combine Graph Convolutional Networks (GCNs) with Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) units, to perform node-level predictions.
+The models were trained to both predict the exact number of future cases (regression) and determine whether a municipality is in an ``alert'' or ``stable'' state (classification), using a per-100,000-inhabitants normalization to ensure a fair comparison.

-Unlike previous literature \cite{duarte2023}, a significant improvement is observed when we extract the backbone of the mobility network, which keeps only the most significant connections between municipalities.
-We also adopt a sliding window approach to train the models, which, combined with the network backbone, reduces the mean RMSE by approximately 80\%.
+Our results demonstrate that methodological choices are crucial for predictive performance.
+In contrast to previous literature \cite{duarte2023}, extracting the \textit{backbone} of the mobility network, retaining only the most significant connections between municipalities, resulted in a substantial improvement.
+This technique, combined with a \textit{sliding window} approach for model training, reduced the Root Mean Squared Error (RMSE) by approximately 80\%, highlighting the importance of noise filtering in dense spatial graphs.

-As part of the experiments, we vary the input window size and the prediction horizons to investigate their interplay, showing that smaller horizons and larger windows produce better results for classification, with an F1-score consistently above 0.5 for Brazil and 0.9 for China.
-The pattern is qualitatively the same for both countries, showing the validity of the methodology employed in different contexts and data complexity since the Chinese network used has 205 nodes and the Brazilian network has 5385.
-However, trends are not evident in regression, probably due to the complex coupling between neighboring nodes.
+The investigation into the interplay between the input window size and the prediction horizon revealed task- and data-dependent performance dynamics.
+For classification tasks, a clear pattern emerged: larger input windows and shorter prediction horizons yielded the best results, with F1-scores consistently above 0.5 for Brazil and 0.9 for China.
+The most significant finding, however, emerged from the use of daily numbers of cases.
+Although the standard LSTM model rivaled or even surpassed the GNN architectures in predicting the smoother accumulated case counts, the opposite occurred when analyzing the considerably more volatile daily series.
+Across both Brazilian and Chinese datasets, GNN-based models, particularly GCRN, demonstrated statistically significant superiority in regression metrics.
+This suggests that spatial information from the mobility graph is fundamental for modeling complex, noisy propagation dynamics.